cartesi/docs/cartesi-rollups/core-concepts/architecture.md

 - Determinism: Given the same initial state and input, the Cartesi Machine will always produce the same output and final state to ensure that off-chain computations can be verified and agreed upon.

+- The Cartesi machine is self-contained and can't make an external request.
+To achieve reproducibility,it runs in isolation from any external influence on the computation.